Postal (film): Critical reception

 Jeremy Knox of Film Threat gave the film 3 out of 5 stars and stated, "It's such an insanely fun ride that most of its flaws are forgivable."
-Peter Hartlaub of San Francisco Chronicle gave the film 2.5 out of 5 stars and stated, "Not only less than horrible, but actually occasionally enjoyable."
-Nathan Rabin of AV Club gave the film 2 out of 5 stars and stated, "A provocation first, an insult second, a publicity stunt third, and a film a distant fourth."
+Peter Hartlaub of the San Francisco Chronicle gave the film 2.5 out of 5 stars and called it "not only less than horrible, but actually occasionally enjoyable."
+Nathan Rabin of The A.V.
+Club gave the film 2 out of 5 stars and called it "a provocation first, an insult second, a publicity stunt third, and a film a distant fourth."
 Dennis Harvey of Variety gave the film 2 out of 5 stars and stated, "This anything-goes exercise isn't dull -- one just wishes the outrageousness were more consistently funny."